Lakeland Regional High School: Awards, recognition and rankings

 In the 2000-01 school year, Lakeland Regional High School was recognized as a New Jersey Best Practice School for its S.C.O.P.E., Search, S.T.E.P., and SOAR School-to-Career / Workplace Environment programs.

 For the 1994–95 school year, Lakeland Regional High School was named a "Star School" by the New Jersey Department of Education, the highest honor that a New Jersey school can achieve.

 The school was the 112th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 87th in the state of 328 schools in 2012, after being ranked 145th in 2010 out of 322 schools listed.
-The magazine ranked the school 131st in the magazine's September 2008 issue, and 140th in the September 2006 which surveyed 316 schools across the state.
+The magazine ranked the school 131st in the magazine's September 2008 issue, and 140th in the September 2006 issue, which surveyed 316 schools across the state.
 Schooldigger.com ranked the school 140th out of 381 public high schools statewide in its 2011 rankings (an increase of 8 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (83.9%) and language arts literacy (94.5%) components of the High School Proficiency Assessment (HSPA).

 Curriculum

 As a requirement for graduation, Lakeland students must complete 135 credits, demonstrate mastery of basic skills on the High School Proficiency Assessment (HSPA), and meet a variety of local and state distribution requirements.

-Advanced Placement Program (AP) Courses include AP English Language and Composition, AP United States History, AP United States Government and Politics, AP Calculus AB, AP Computer Science, AP Biology, AP Chemistry, AP Environmental Science, AP Music Theory, AP European History and AP Spanish Language.
+Advanced Placement Program (AP) courses include AP English Language and Composition, AP United States History, AP United States Government and Politics, AP Calculus AB, AP Computer Science, AP Biology, AP Chemistry, AP Environmental Science, AP Music Theory, AP European History and AP Spanish Language.

-Honors Courses are offered in English, Algebra 2, Geometry, Pre-calculus, Calculus, Spanish 4 & 5, French 4, Latin 4, World History, US History, Biology, Chemistry, Physics, Earth Science, and Gifted and Talented Senior Seminar.
+Honors courses are offered in English, Algebra 2, Geometry, Pre-calculus, Calculus, Spanish 4 & 5, French 4, Latin 4, World History, US History, Biology, Chemistry, Physics, Earth Science, and Gifted and Talented Senior Seminar.

-Specialized Learning Programs, including interdisciplinary projects, are conducted using the high technology multimedia laboratory.
+Specialized learning programs, including interdisciplinary projects, are conducted using the high technology multimedia laboratory.
 Gifted and talented students are offered enrichment opportunities through the various departments and the G & T Coordinator.
-Other programs include School, Career Orientation and Personal Education (SCOPE), the Career Research Project (SEARCH), Students to Experience Professions (STEP) and (SOAR), the portfolio completion course.
+Other programs include School, Career Orientation and Personal Education (SCOPE); the Career Research Project (SEARCH); Students to Experience Professions (STEP); and SOAR, the portfolio completion course.
 A third New Jersey Best Practice was awarded for this School to Career Program.

 Electives are offered in most of the core subjects.
 The school provides practical experiences and a range of studies in the area of communication, transportation, energy and manufacturing.
 Course offerings are provided in business education and family and consumer sciences.
 Fine arts electives include music and art offerings.